inkarkat/vim-ArgsAndMore/README.md

 - Add :ArgsFilterDo variant of :ArgsFilter.
 - Use proper error aborting for :Bufdo, :Argdo, and :[CL]Do\*.
 - FIX: Avoid creating jump on :bufdo / :windo / :tabdo.
+- Support [!] on :Bufdo[Write], :Argdo[[Confirm]Write], ArgsFilterDo to force
+  iteration when the current buffer has unpersisted modifications and 'hidden' isn't set (just like with the built-in :argdo, :bufdo).

 __You need to update to ingo-library ([vimscript #4433](http://www.vim.org/scripts/script.php?script_id=4433)) version 1.035!__